 Reading on various forums, people seemed to have been doing all sorts of strange things to be able to install Ubuntu on HP laptops, including modifying the UEFI setup, changing the BIOS, and so on.
 I recall that on my Lenovo laptop I had to work quite a bit to turn off all the fancy auto-Windows-stuff.

-I have installed Linux (primarily various Ubuntu versions) on a number of laptops over the years, and it is very seldom that I get into problems with drivers.
-Also this time things went smoothly, everything worked perfectly right after the install.
-I think it is important to continue repeating this message, because I still hear people saying that it is tricky to get Ubuntu to play with different hardware.
-True, there used to be driver issues some years ago, but personally I haven’t experienced that in five years or so.
+I have installed Linux (primarily various Ubuntu versions) on several laptops over the years, and it is very seldom that I get into problems with drivers.
+Also this time, things went smoothly; everything worked perfectly right after the install.
+I think it is crucial to continue repeating this message because I still hear people saying that it is tricky to get Ubuntu to play with different hardware.
+True, there used to be driver issues some years ago, but I haven’t experienced that in five years or so.